* Not a rare disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-rheumatoid arthritis.
+rheumatoid arthritis or systemic lupus erythematosus.
 The hallmark symptoms of the disorder are dry mouth and dry eyes.
 In addition, Sjogren syndrome may cause skin, nose, and vaginal dryness, and may affect other organs of the body including the kidneys, blood vessels, lungs, liver, pancreas, and brain.
 Treatment is symptomatic and supportive and may include moisture replacement therapies, nonsteroidal anti-inflammatory drugs and, in severe cases, corticosteroids or immunosuppressive drugs.Sjögren syndrome is an autoimmune disorder in which immune cells attack and destroy the glands that produce tears and saliva.
 Sjögren syndrome is also associated with rheumatic disorders such as

 - DermNet NZ is an online resource about skin diseases developed by the New Zealand Dermatological Society Incorporated.
 DermNet NZ provides information about this condition.